Rental Partnership Program

 WHAT IS RPP?

 The Rental Partnership Program helps JBLM single Service Members and their families find affordable, off-base housing.
 The intent is to help ease the financial stress of PCS moves and other major transitions by encouraging landlords to provide a 5% or more discount on monthly rent, waive security/rent deposits, and waive fees for credit checks.
 Landlords also agree that the units will be inspected by the JBLM HSO to ensure they meet acceptable standards.
 In return, the landlord reaps the benefits of the RPP.
 Most importantly to the landlord, the Service Member agrees to pay rent by military allotment.
-This greatly reduces the landlord’s risk of losing rental income.
-The landlord also knows that he/she gets a tenant who has been qualified by the RPP.
+This greatly reduces the landlord’s risk of receiving late payments as the rent is deposited directly into the landlord’s account on the first of every month.
+The landlord also receives free advertising leading to increased revenue and lower vacancy rates.
 This program encourages landlords to take advantage of the unique benefits of working with the military and to pass the savings on to military families.

 WHO IS ELIGIBLE FOR RPP?